 3. Can be used as a green chutney in chat varieties.

-Tips and Variations for Coriander Chutney Recipe:
+Tips and Variations for Indian cilantro chutney recipe:

 2. Add sauteed onions, if you are planning for more quantity.